dnosko/PDI/README.md

 ## Installation

 Option `--output` is optional for both local and cluster run.
 If it's not specified for the local run, the result is displayed in stdout.
-If it's not specified for run on cluster, then the output can be found at [flink local page](http://localhost:8081/#/overview) for the specified job.
+If it's not specified for run on cluster, then the output can be found at [flink local page](http://localhost:8081/#/overview) for the specified job. \

+Java 11, apache Flink 1.18 and Gradle 7.6.3 is required (gradle should be installed automatically when running the script.)

 ### Options: